chriswfoster/TodaysDate/README.md

 Cron job completed on Tue May 25 09:00:00 CDT 2021, server backup complete.

 Cron job completed on Wed May 26 09:00:01 CDT 2021, server backup complete.

+Cron job completed on Fri May 28 09:00:00 CDT 2021, server backup complete.